In response to the COVID-19 pandemic, we launched our “Farm to Food Bank” project on March 31st, the birthday of Cesar Chavez.

 Across our state, food banks are seeing a large increase in need for food as unemployment grows, yet they are also seeing a decrease in donations as grocery stores are trying to keep their shelves stocked and as a result, are donating less.
 Senior citizens are relying on agencies and nonprofits to deliver food to reduce their risk of contracting COVID-19 by avoiding going into grocery stores.

 AFSC launched the campaign by purchasing fresh vegetables from the Agri-Cultura Network, a cooperative of small scale sustainable farms, and delivering their food to Roadrunner Foodbank, the largest foodbank in New Mexico.
-The campaign continues to expand to include more small scale sustainable New Mexican farms and more relief agencies and food banks.
+The campaign expanded to to include more small scale sustainable New Mexican farms and more relief agencies and food banks in Albuquerque, Espanola and Taos.
+As of October we have purchased more than 10,000 pounds of local produce for the food pantries.
+We are pleased to have support from individual donors, a private foundation, and Bernalillo County in this work.

 FOR IMMEDIATE RELEASE: APRIL 2, 2020